Master Your Vision

 Frequently Asked Questions

-What is the common mistake in target acquisition mentioned by GBRS Group?
+What is the common mistake in target acquisition that shooters make?

-How does the 'snap' technique improve shooting accuracy?
+How does the GBRS Group 'snap' technique improve shooting?

-The 'snap' technique involves first snapping your eyes directly to the target, then driving your hands and sights to that point.
-This creates a precise 'tether' effect, stopping movement exactly on target without oscillation.
+The 'snap' technique emphasizes focusing your eyes on the target first, then driving your hands and sights to that precise point.
+This creates a controlled 'tether' effect, stopping movement accurately on target without oscillation.

 More Training & Techniques Videos You Might Like